Akryum/vue-supply/README.md

 })
 ```

-Also, the `active` event is emitted on the resource, with a `true` boolean argument, and the `is-active` event.
+Also, the `active` event is emitted on the supply, with a `true` boolean argument, and the `is-active` event.

 ```javascript
 import TestResource from 'supply/test-resource'